 Our green space projects, especially our NHS Forest, assist organisations to improve their natural environment and reconnect their staff, patients and the wider community with their local green space to benefit their health.

-We recognise the importance of taking a cross-organisational approach in tackling these huge environmental issues and have built strong links with our colleagues at the Sustainable Development Unit, UK Health Alliance on Climate Change, Medact, the BMA Fair Medical Trade group, Healthcare Without Harm and Doctors for XR.
+We recognise the importance of taking a cross-organisational approach in tackling these huge environmental issues and have built strong links with our colleagues at the Sustainable Development Unit, UK Health Alliance on Climate Change, Medact, the BMA Fair Medical Trade group, Healthcare Without Harm, and Health Declares Climate and Ecological Emergency.

 Over the last one hundred years our consumption of our planet’s resources has grown exponentially and the rate at which we are impacting our natural environment continues to accelerate.
 In the last 40 years we have emitted dangerous levels of carbon dioxide and removed about half of the wild birds, mammals, fish, invertebrates and insects from our planet.

 If we reduce emissions and prevent a rise in temperatures beyond 1.5°C it is predicted that the climate will stabilise.
 Beyond this it is likely that we will move through a number of tipping points and enter a period of warming that will lead to complete breakdown of the climate as we know it.

 We are not on target to keep below 1.5°C